 In Spring 2011, at a public park in Atlantic Beach, a group of parents who shared a passion for the ideas embodied in Waldorf education discussed the possibility of opening a Waldorf-inspired public charter school.
-Joined by Dr. Katrina Hall from the University of North Florida, as well as local preschool teachers, including Lynn Coalson amd Adana Whyte , this group was inspired to create an arts-based, whole-child public elementary school in the Jacksonville community.
+Joined by local preschool teachers, including Lynn Coalson and Adana Whyte, as well as other educators, this group was inspired to create an arts-based, whole-child public elementary school in the Jacksonville community.

 After a summer of meetings with the district personnel and long hours working on the application and gathering community support, this cadre of community members applied for public charter school status in August 2012.
 In December 2012, our application for Seaside Community Charter School was approved.
 Also in December, we applied for a two-year federal Charter Start-up Grant for $350,000, which allowed us to furnish the school with the high quality instructional materials associated with public Waldorf schools.

-Trisha Bowles, Karen Cummo, Julie Karman, Wanda Hedrick, Kai Ferguson, Kara Meintassis, Korrin Rogers, Vanessa Silverman, and Alicia Slater formed the Founding Board in 2012.
-Ron Harnek joined the board in 2014, replacing Wanda Hedrick.
+Trisha Bowles, Karen Cummo, Julie Karman, Kai Ferguson, Kara Meintassis, Korrin Rogers, Vanessa Silverman, and Alicia Slater formed the Founding Board in 2012.
+Ron Harnek joined the board in 2014, replacing the past treasurer.